Criminal Justice & Legal Degree Rankings

 Bachelor’s Degree

 Admission for a bachelor’s degree in criminal justice requires acceptance into the university or college, followed by acceptance into the criminal justice department or school, which administers the degree.
-For general university admission, students should possess a high school diploma or a GED.
-Other admission factors include high school GPA, standardized test scores, admission essays, and letters of recommendation.
+For general university admission, students should have a high school diploma or a GED.
+Other admission factors include:

 Once admitted to the institution, students will need a minimum GPA of 2.5 or higher.
 The more competitive the department, the higher the GPA needed to gain acceptance to the major.
 Additionally, students should have successfully passed at least one criminal justice course, such as an intro to criminal justice class.